Why Health Insurance Matters More After 50

 - Coverage for age-related conditions

-- Higher premiums but better suited to senior needs
+- Higher premiums but suited to senior needs

 Southern Cross Health Insurance